RadeshShiwlochan/picSnap/readMe.md

 	• MongoDB
 	• ejs
 	• css
-	• mutler
+	• Mutler.js

-Future Plans:

-I still have not figured out how to add the feature to upload pics as this project is a work in progress.
-I am planing to use mutler for allowing the users to upload images.
+Multer was used to upload files, namely pictures, to a folder that was specified in the route.
+The picture is then rendered to the view in the ordinary way of using html to portray the image.